I. Oligopoly Defines

 1. A few companies share a market creating a near monopoly situation.

 2. Example: Rust Belt industries in the United States before foreign competition.

 1. Technology lowers cost and improves product quality.

 2. Companies must maintain technological base to survive.

-demand, funds are provided for R & D and capital investment
+provided for R & D and capital investment requirements.

 6. Once dominant software giant determined to prove life begins again at 40 4/4/15